1935 Chicago mayoral election: Results

 Kelly carried of the city's fifty wards.
 Wetten received less than one-fifth of Kelly's vote total.
 Kelly led Wetten by a margin of 60.01 points.
 The massive 631,579 majority that separated Kelly and Wetten was a record at the time for the mayoralty of an American city.
 This beat the previous record of 497,165 that had been set by Jimmy Walker in the 1929 New York City mayoral election.
 The majority was far greater than the 194,257 majority which Cermak, as Democratic nominee in 1931, had defeated William Hale Thompson.

 Kelly is estimated to have received 84.84% of the Polish-American vote, while Wetten is estimated to have received 8.08%.

 In addition to Kelly's victory, other coinciding elections in the city also saw strong Democratic performances, with the United Press the party's performance in the city's elections to be "one of the most decisive election victories in the history of American cities."
 The New York Times described Kelly and Chicago Democrats as having "ridden to victory," on an "avalanche".

 In 1935, Democratic Party-backed candidates performed well in the coinciding Chicago City Council elections.
 In the first round of the council elections (coinciding with the mayoral primaries) Democrats won 40 of the 50 council seats.

 The Democratic nominees for city clerk (Peter J. Brady) and city treasurer (Gustave A. Brand) also won election, with Brand ousting a Republican incumbent (Charles W. Swanson).

 The election was only the fourth time (Note: excluding the disputed and invalidated April 1876 vote) that a candidate won more than 70% of the vote in a Chicago mayoral election.
 The previous instances had been in 1849, 1853, and 1871.
-Subsequently Democratic nominees received more than 70% of the vote in seven partisan general elections (1959, 1967, 1971, 1975, 1977, 1979, and 1991); the first rounds of three nonpartisan elections (1999, 2003, and 2007); and the runoffs of one nonpartisan election (2019), with the winners of four of these receiving vote shares in excess of the 75.84% Kelly won in 1935 (1975, 1977, 1959, and 2003).
+Subsequently, Democratic nominees received more than 70% of the vote in seven partisan general elections (1959, 1967, 1971, 1975, 1977, 1979, and 1991); the first rounds of three nonpartisan elections (1999, 2003, and 2007); and the runoffs of one nonpartisan election (2019), with the winners of four of these receiving vote shares in excess of the 75.84% Kelly won in 1935 (1975, 1977, 1959, and 2003).

+Wetten's 15.83% vote share (at the time) marked the lowest for any Republican nominee for mayor of Chicago, usurping the previous low of 20.08% in the four-way race of the 1897 election.
+No nominee of the party would receive a lower vote share until 1987.